Minneapolis Community and Technical College — Admission Snapshot 2026

 How much does a degree from Minneapolis Community and Technical College Cost?

-The average annual cost of the degree at Minneapolis Community and Technical College is USD: 18826.
-As most of the students receive Pell Grants and Federal Grants the average annual net price a student has to pay at Minneapolis Community and Technical College is USD: 13235
+The average annual cost of the degree at Minneapolis Community and Technical College is $18,826.
+As most of the students receive Pell Grants and Federal Grants the average annual net price a student has to pay at Minneapolis Community and Technical College is $13,235.

 At Minneapolis Community and Technical College, you will have no problem receiving any scholarship from the federal government.
 Fill in the FAFSA application form at the earliest and enlist Minneapolis Community and Technical College as your choice in the form.

-How much a Minneapolis Community and Technical College Graduate make?
+How much does a Minneapolis Community and Technical College Graduate earn?

-The average annual salary of the graduate after 4-6 years of graduation is USD 40086.
-An average Minneapolis Community and Technical College graduate makes this much after 10 years of enrollment (4-6 years after graduation).
+The average annual salary of the graduate after 4–6 years of graduation is $40,086.
+An average Minneapolis Community and Technical College graduate makes this much after 10 years of enrollment (4–6 years after graduation).

 Associate Degree Programs